keenlabs/Keen-Docs/source/api/reference.rst

 GET returns available schema information for this event collection, including properties and their type.
 It also returns links to sub-resources.

-POST is for bulk-inserting multiple events in a single request.
+POST is for inserting one event at a time in a single request.
 See below for examples.

+.. note:: For performance gains, consider using bulk insert.

+.. note:: Make sure to set the request header "Content-Type" to "application/json" for POSTs.

 ----------------
 GET Request Body